 Conclusion

 The usage of sleeping tablets may be challenging since some medications might make your symptoms worse.
-When using sleep medications, some patients may have severe nightmares and REM sleep disturbance.
+Some patients may have severe nightmares and REM sleep disturbance when using sleep medications.
 To preserve the mobility required to shift positions in bed, it’s crucial to take the correct drugs, like Artvigil, at night.